Purp1eW0lf/HackTheBoxWriteups/README.md

 ### Cache
 Password is root hash, starts with bW ends with kb/

-### Cascade
-Password protected with the decoded Administrator's password

 ### Fuse
 Password protected with Administrator's hash beginning with 370 and ending with 14e